jhwangit128/saveTheOcean/README.md

 link to live site: https://

 ## About
+* Ocean plastic pollution awareness site
-This app allows users to add and share their tips on how to reduce plastic usage.
+* This app allows users to add and share their tips on how to reduce plastic waste.

 ## Tech used